HDCarm/MasterThesis-EPC/README.md

 # MasterThesis-EPC

-To use the Code download the whole repository.
+To use the code download the whole repository.

 ### File: CodeMasterthesis
 This file contains the code.